 Durability

 Many of this guide’s best ultralight sleeping bags utilize ultralight shell materials that sometimes appear scarily thin.
-The seven-denier shell on the Zpacks 20F Full Zip Sleeping Bag is an example of a shell material you should treat carefully.
-That said, not all shell materials are created equal, and it’s possible that the Zpacks’ seven-denier shell could outlast 10-denier or 15-denier materials on some cheaper bags.
+The 7-denier shell on the Zpacks Classic Sleeping Bag is an example of a shell material that feels like it needs to be treated carefully.
+That said, not all shell materials are created equal, and it’s possible that the Zpacks’ 7-denier shell could outlast 10-denier or 15-denier materials on some cheaper bags.

-Choose a sleeping bag fabric with a ripstop, no matter the denier.
+We recommend choosing a sleeping bag fabric with a ripstop whenever possible, no matter the denier.
 The Enlightened Equipment Convert Sleeping Quilt – 20 Degree lacks ripstop in its material, which raises concerns about its durability.

 Sleeping bag durability includes both the shell material and the quality of the down.
 Higher grades of down, such as the 950-plus fill found on the Feathered Friends sleeping bags, will generally continue lofting longer than the 800 fill found on the Outdoor Vitals StormLoft Down TopQuilt 15.
 It’s essential to store your sleeping bag uncompressed and as lofted as possible to preserve the down and prevent premature clumping.